OMerkel/p4wn/README.rst

 **undo** button.
 To jump back a long way, you can click on a move in the game log.

-The **pawn becomes ...** button switches between the various possible promotions for a pawn that reaches the end.
+The **pawn becomes ...** button or **pawn promotes to ...** button switches between the various possible promotions for a pawn that reaches the end.
 If you want to change it, do so before you move the pawn.

 If a draw is technically possible (either through 3 repetitions of the same position, or 50 moves without a capture or pawn move) , a